-Additional information has been added to help schools prevent and tackle bullying and support pupils whose mental health problems manifest themselves in behaviour.

-Department for Education (DfE) (2017) Preventing bullying. https://www.gov.uk/government/publications/preventing-andtackling-bullying [Accessed 14/07/2021].
-Department for Education (DfE) (2018) Mental health and behaviour in schools https://www.gov.uk/government/publications/mental-healthand-behaviour-in-schools--2 [Accessed 14/07/2021].

-Schools and colleges may choose to appoint a senior mental health lead, though this is not mandatory.
-The senior mental health lead should be supported by the senior leadership team and could be the pastoral lead, special educational needs coordinator (SENCO) or DSL.

-In our school this means that:

-- All staff will be alert to signs of mental ill-health and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - All staff will take immediate action and speak to a DSL if they have a mental health concern about a child that is also a safeguarding concern - We our take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children through : - Prevention: creating a safe and • calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
-This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos: - Identification: recognising emerging issues as early and accurately as possible; - Early support: helping pupils to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment
+6.0 Contextual Safeguarding Contextual safeguarding is about the impact of the public/social context on young people's lives, and consequently their safety.
+It seeks to identify and respond to harm and abuse posed to young people outside their home, either from adults or other young people.
+As an approach it looks at how interventions can change the processes and environments, to make them safer for all young people, as opposed to focussing on an individual.
+DSLs will consider contextual safeguarding and give due regard to the effectiveness of the school safeguarding system within the wider system.
+This will be evidenced in: Informal and formal assessments of need/ risk for the child Case discussions in DSL supervision sessions 7.0 Mental Health KCSiE requires all staff to be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental health support Additional information has been added to help schools prevent and tackle bullying and support pupils whose mental health problems manifest themselves in behaviour.
+Department for Education (DfE) (2017) Preventing bullying.
+Government publication preventing and tackling bullying Department for Education (DfE) (2018) Mental health and behaviour in schools Government publication mental health and behaviour in schools 2 Schools and colleges may choose to appoint a senior mental health lead, though this is not mandatory.
+The senior mental health lead should be the pastoral lead, special educational needs coordinator (SENCO) or DSL.
+In our school this means that: All staff will be alert to signs of mental ill-health and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation All staff will take immediate action and speak to a DSL if they have a mental health concern about a child that is also a safeguarding concern We take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children through: Prevention: creating a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
+This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos; Identification: recognising emerging issues as early and accurately as possible; Early support: helping pupils to access evidence based early support and interventions; and Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment